XevoInc/hound/README.md

 - libYAML: `sudo apt install libyaml-dev`

+- libmosquitto: `sudo apt install libmosquitto-dev`.
+Also a mosquitto broker for the unit tests: `sudo apt install mosquitto`.

+- libmsgpack: `sudo apt install libmsgpack-dev`.

 - xlib: compile from source: https://github.com/XevoInc/xlib

 - yobd: compile from source: https://github.com/XevoInc/yobd

 - (optional, for developers) `clang-tidy`.
 This is used for static analysis and is thus a build but not runtime requirement.

+- (optional, for developers) `valgrind`.
+This is used in unit tests.

 - (optional, for developers) Python requirements, as documented in `dev-requirements.txt`.
 These are some build-time tools that are not required